zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 - Basic Git knowledge.
 - A Heroku user account: [Signup is free and instant](https://signup.heroku.com/devcenter).

-> note
-> If you have questions about Ruby on Heroku, consider discussing it in the [Ruby on Heroku forums](https://discussion.heroku.com/category/ruby).

 ## Local workstation setup

 Install the [Heroku Toolbelt](https://toolbelt.heroku.com/) on your local workstation.
 This ensures that you have access to the [Heroku command-line client](/categories/command-line), Heroku Local, and the Git revision control system.
 You will also need [Ruby and Rails installed](http://guides.railsgirls.com/install).